marcog83/RoboJS/README.md

 NOTE. this is more an experiment than a production code.
-It is inspired by Robotlegs. (the mcv bundle package) It started as a sample of how MutationObserver works.
+It is inspired by Robotlegs. (the mvc bundle package) It started as a sample of how MutationObserver works.